afanfa/register_pressure/register_pressure/README.md

 Ideally, we would like to have as much occupancy as possible, all the time.
 In reality, occupancy is limited by hardware design choices and resource limitations dictated by the shader code / kernel (HIP, OpenCL, etc.) running on the card.
 For example, each CU of the AMD CDNA2 cards has four sets of wavefront slots, each of which can manage at the most **eight** wavefronts.
 This means that the physical limit to occupancy in CDNA2 is 32 wavefronts per CU.

-The number of registers needed by a kernel is one of the most relevant factors deciding occupancy (another factor is the amount of LDS memory used).
+The number of registers needed by a kernel is one of the most relevant factors deciding occupancy (another factor is the amount of LDS memory requested).
 The following table summarizes the maximum level of occupancy achievable on CDNA2 cards as a function of the number of VGPRs used by a kernel.

 [CDNA2 Occupancy VGPR](img/occupancy_vgpr.JPG)

+Table 1.

 ## Register Spilling ##

 Register allocation is the process of assigning local variables and expression results of a GPU kernel to the registers available on the hardware.
 It is performed by the compiler at compilation time, and it is influenced by other stages like instruction scheduling.
-Finding an optimal solution to this problem is hard (NP-Hard) and heuristic techniques need to be adopted to find sub-optimal solutions in a reasonable amount of time.
+Finding an optimal solution to this problem is hard (NP-Hard) and heuristic techniques must to be adopted to find close-to-optimal solutions in a reasonable amount of time.

 The compiler tries to apply heuristic techniques to maximize occupancy by reducing the need for registers following Table 1.
-When the amount of register requested starts becoming high performance is penalized by "register pressure" which leads to low occupancy and scratch memory usage.
+When the amount of registers requested becomes too high, performance is penalized by "register pressure" which leads to low occupancy and scratch memory usage.

 Sometimes, the compiler may decide that it is fruitful to reach a better level of occupancy even though the request for registers is higher than the limit reported in Table 1 (e.g., need for 134 registers but compiler allocates only 128 and the rest in scratch memory).
 This higher level of occupancy can be achieved by saving some variables in scratch memory: a portion of local memory, private to the thread, resident in